Aviadg/file2text/README.md

 1. In n8n, add an HTTP Request node
 2. Configure it to send a POST request to `http://yourhostip:8000/extract-text-base64/`
+3. Add the `X-API-Key` header with your API key
-3. Set the body to JSON with this structure:
+4. Set the body to JSON with this structure:
    ```json
    {
      "filename": "{{$node[\"Read Binary File\"].binary.data.fileName}}",